 5. Meeting of the AIRB

-Unless extended by a written notice of the Dean or other extenuating circumstances, the AIRB will meet within three (3) weeks from the time the Dean receives the student’s written appeal.
+Unless extended by a written notice of the Dean or other extenuating circumstances, the AIRB will meet within three (3) weeks from when the Dean receives the student’s written appeal.

-The Dean will advise the student by email of the date, time and place of the AIRB review.
+The Dean will email the student by email the date, time and place of the AIRB review.

 If the student or instructor has a justifiable conflict, the student or instructor may make one (1) written request to reschedule the review emailed to the Dean with the reason for the request, noting any known foreseeable conflicts into the next three (3) weeks.

 6. AIRB Review Steps and Further Appeals:

-At the Review, the student and instructor will each be afforded an opportunity to present their position with reasonable time limits not to exceed fifteen (15) minutes per person.
+At the Review, the student and instructor will each be allowed to present their position with reasonable time limits not to exceed fifteen (15) minutes per person.